MicrosoftDocs/biztalk-docs/biztalk/core/feature-pack-add-application-project.md

 6. In Solution Explorer, right-click your application project (.btaproj), select **Add**, select **Existing Item**, and **Add** your binding XML file.

 7. Optional.
 Right-click your newly-added application project, and select **Properties**.
-Customize the **Application Name** you want displayed in BizTalk Administration:
+Customize the **Application Name** you want shown in BizTalk Administration:

     ![Application name](../core/media/application-project-name.png)